What Is Nursing Home Neglect?

-Many nursing homes treat residents with dignity and respect, but others fail to meet a basic standard of care.
+Many nursing homes treat elderly residents with respect, but others sadly do not.
 Failure to meet a nursing home resident’s basic needs is neglect, and it is always unacceptable.

 Nursing Home Neglect vs. Abuse

 What Causes Nursing Home Neglect?

 One of the main causes of nursing home neglect is inadequate staffing.
 Employees who are stressed or overworked may not be able to provide the quality of care needed to keep residents healthy and happy.

 In addition, nursing homes may not properly screen or run background checks on the employees they hire.

 Here is more information on some common causes of nursing home neglect.